 General Principles for Storing Electronic and Paper Files

-- Know the location of all of your files–including all the copies that are so easy to create in electronic environments.
+- Know the location of all of your files–all copies.

 - Document where you store your files.